Spiced Homemade Tomato Soup with Lime Yogurt Sauce

-Today I’m sharing a recipe for homemade tomato soup in honor of the Blendtec Blender giveaway that I have going on.
-It’s also a Stonyfield Blends Organic Yogury giveaway too but don’t worry, I haven’t put any fruit-flavored yogurt in the soup.
-There is, however, a pretty amazing yogurt and lime zest sauce for drizzling into the soup before serving.
+Today I’m sharing a recipe for homemade tomato soup.
+It’s spiced with wonderful and warm Indian flavors and there’s a pretty amazing yogurt and lime zest sauce for drizzling into the soup before serving.

 There was a lot of soup around when I was growing up.
 But there were very few cans.
 There were the tins of hearty clam chowder that would show up in the cupboard just for me whenever it was my dad’s turn to go grocery shopping.
 And there were cans of tomato soup.

 I don’t know why my mom didn’t make homemade tomato soup since she made so many other kinds of soups.
 But cans of tomato soup were a staple.

 Nowadays I don’t buy canned soup (except for a small stash that I have on hand just in case during hurricane season).
 I don’t know why I don’t buy them.
 I just don’t think of it.

 And that means that I don’t think of buying canned tomato soup either.

 So when I get a craving for tomato soup I need to make homemade tomato soup.
 Thankfully, it’s pretty easy.
 And better than that, if I make it myself I get to add all kinds of fun twists.
 In this case I’ve added garam masala, an Indian spice blend which typically consists of pepper, cinnamon, cloves, cumin and cardamom (although the spices in it can vary with the region of India).
 And I made a yogurt lime cream sauce to drizzle into the bowls just before serving to perk it up a bit.